Polystichum moupinense

 What traditional systems uses this plant?

-This plant Polystichum moupinense has been traditionally used in East Asian folk medicine to treat various ailments such as inflammation, respiratory issues, and skin conditions.
+This plant Polystichum moupinense is traditionally utilized in East Asian folk medicine to treat inflammation, promote blood circulation, and alleviate pain associated with joint ailments.

 What are the pharmacological activities of Polystichum moupinense?